What are Ticks?

 The most important thing you can do as an owner is to stop tick bites before they happen and stay vigilant in recognising when your pet might be at risk.

-There are several products available which can kill or repel ticks.
+There are several products available which can kill or repel ticks, including the latest regular parasite treatments.

-Please do call us on 01435 864422 if you would like to get a suitable treatment for your pet, or need advice on ticks.
+Please do call us on 01435 864422 if you would like to get a suitable treatment for your pet, or need advice on ticks and tick removal.